-In the group benefits industry, one of the newest trends within 2017 for businesses of all sizes is the increase in employee-directed benefits plans.
+In the group benefits industry, one of the newest trends in 2017 for businesses of all sizes is the increase in employee-directed benefits plans.
 These are different from typical, traditional insurance in that they give control over personalizing their coverage (choice in products, coinsurance, and deductible levels) and the allocation of the dollars spent on them to the employees.

 Instead of providing a one-size-fits-all plan for your entire business, it is becoming increasingly popular for employers to provide a flexible benefits solution that allows each employee to pick benefits that will be of the most useful to them.
 It is a customizable solution for a workforce that is predominantly becoming filled with a generation who wants to customize anything and everything, right from the palm of their hands.